 Stock up on fresh produce in Armadale, ensuring to take the kids on a tractor ride around Roleystone Orchard - an idyllic way to spend a lazy afternoon and indulge in good old-fashioned pleasures.
 Fill your picnic hamper by picking up fresh cheese from local factories, visiting the quirky stores at Brackenridge Village where you'll find an organic shop with all manner of organic produce grown around the region.
 And what picnic hamper is complete without wine?
 To stock up, simply head to Rocksgate Winery or set off on the Baldivis Wine Trail.

 Plan Your Trip to the Perth Hills

-Find the top accommodation, attractions and tours in the Perth Hills to help plan your trip.
+Find the top accommodation, attractions, tours and things to do in the Perth Hills to help plan your trip.

 Explore Things To Do in the Perth Hills